microgreens for kitchen

 1. Mustard Microgreen

-Mustard microgreens are one of the easiest microgreens to grow and can be harvested in 2 weeks.
+Mustard microgreens are one of the easiest microgreens for kitchen to grow and can be harvested in 2 weeks.
 They are rich in carbohydrates, protein, fiber, folate, Vitamin B6, A, C, E, and K, calcium, iron, sodium, and antioxidants.
 The seeds germinate very fast and can be sown without any presoaking.

-To grow mustard microgreens, sprinkle the seeds on a shallow tray with a layer of soil and drainage holes.
+To grow mustard microgreens for kitchen, sprinkle the seeds on a shallow tray with a layer of soil and drainage holes.
 Now cover it with another tray to block the light as they need to be kept in the dark till they germinate.
 The seeds take 2-3 days to germinate.
 Once the seedlings are visible keep them in a sunny corner for proper growth and green color.
 You can harvest them between 5 to 14 days using sharp scissors.

 2. Wheatgrass Microgreen